 The International Secretariat’s assessment is that Nigeria has made meaningful progress towards meeting this requirement.

+The Initial Assessment raises numerous concerns about comprehensiveness and cites instances in which specific areas of the data is not comprehensive.
+The Initial Assessment also identifies many aspects of this provision that are not currently being implemented.
+Whether Nigeria has made meaningful progress or inadequate progress with the specific aspects and broader purpose of this provision can be debated.
+However, it does not appear from the Initial Assessment that there are discrete action items related to improving reliability that are not already incorporated into the required process of defining material revenue streams and reporting thresholds, and identifying appropriate reporting entities for the next EITI Report.

 In oil and gas, the 2013 EITI Report defined materiality thresholds for selecting material companies and revenue streams, listed material entities, described material revenue streams and identified omissions in reporting.
 However, the materiality threshold for selecting companies appears to have changed during the course of reporting without documented approval from the NSWG and the 2013 EITI Report does not appear to provide a comprehensive list of material companies.
 The reconciled revenue streams also excluded flows listed under Requirement 4.1.b, such as signature bonuses.
 The materiality of entities’ reporting omissions were not assessed and the IA did not include an overall assessment of the comprehensiveness of the EITI Report.
 There were also gaps in government’s full unilateral disclosure of revenues in material revenue streams, most notably in NIMASA’s non-reporting.
 Finally, the nomenclature for certain payment streams appears outdated: while the 2013 EITI Report refers to NLNG dividends and loan repayments as a single revenue flow, we understand from NLNG’s own corporate disclosures that it had completed its loan repayments on 15 December 2010.
 In preparing Nigeria’s next O&G EITI Report, the NSWG may wish to undertake an oil and gas scoping study to consider options for defining materiality thresholds.
 The NSWG should ensure that all revenue flows listed under Requirement 4.1.b are included in the scope of reconciliation and that the materiality threshold for selecting companies ensures that all payments that could affect the comprehensiveness of EITI reporting be included in the scope of reconciliation.
 The list of material companies should also clearly be defined.
 The NSWG is invited to consider whether setting a quantitative materiality threshold for selecting companies would ensure these aims are met.
 Finally, the NSWG should ensure that Nigeria’s next O&G EITI Report includes the IA’s assessment of the materiality of omissions, its statement on the comprehensiveness of the EITI Report and that full unilateral government disclosure of material revenues from non-material companies is included.